Find properties before they hit the market

 When a hot property comes on the market, the sellers are far more likely to go for a buyer who is in good financial shape:

-- Admitting you haven’t even talked to anyone about a mortgage will not instill confidence you are serious
+- Admitting you haven’t even talked to anyone about a mortgage will not instill confidence that you are a serious buyer.

 Many sellers are frightened of being in a housing chain, because their ability to sell their home then depends on other people they don’t know being able to sell theirs.
-If you are able not to be part of a chain yourself, then you will put yourself in a stronger position.
-First time buyers will clearly not be part of a chain, but if you already own a home, there are many ways to make yourself chain free.
+If you are able to be chain-free yourself, then you will put yourself in a stronger position.
+First time buyers will clearly not be part of a chain, but if you already own a home, there are ways to make yourself chain free.
 See How do I break the housing chain?